 The Issue of Trade With India

-Until the situation doesn’t normalize between India and Pakistan and the dialogue doesn’t start, the trade cannot be promoted.
+Until the situation doesn’t normalize between India and Pakistan and the dialogue doesn’t start, trade cannot be promoted.
 It has been India’s wish for a very long time that all other matters should be disposed of between both countries and trade should be made a primary focus.
 During gen Pervez Musharraf’s era, this ideology was promoted that the trade would continue despite the political situation between both countries.
-However, when Narendra Modi came to power in India (in 2014), relation have worsened since then.
-It is difficult to say anything at this moment because it has been made clear in the National Security Policy that due to the conflicts with India especially on Kashmir, the relation cannot be normalized between both countries.
+However, when Narendra Modi came to power in India (in 2014), relations worsened since then.
+It is difficult to say anything at this moment because it has been made clear in the National Security Policy that due to the conflicts with India especially in Kashmir, the relationship cannot be normalized between both countries.